nickpack/Shirka/README.md

 In root of project type the following command to start the vagrant VM and configure using puppet

 For default VirtualBox provider

-    vagrant up
+	Uncomment the commented box directives in the Vagrantfile vagrant up

 For VMWare Fusion 5 Provider